How do I use the skills checklists for film and scripted TV?

 These skills checklists have been designed to provide information to employers and individuals about the skills, responsibilities and tasks required for a wide range of roles and departments within film and TV productions.
 These are non-exhaustive lists that can be adapted and tailored to your own requirements, depending on the size, genre or type of company or production you are working in.

 Based on the National Occupational Standards, which detail the skills and knowledge required to work in each department, the checklists have been created in close collaboration with production companies, broadcasters, guilds, associations and wider industry experts to make sure the information about each role is correct.
-You can find out at the bottom of this page who ScreenSkills have consulted with across the different departments.
+You can find out at the bottom of this page who ScreenSkills has consulted with across the different departments.

 The skills checklists aim to support the successful hiring and professional skills development of freelancers and employees on film and scripted TV productions.